ssu53/foldseek-analysis/metrics/README.md

 ```

-## Enrich the TMalign tabulted results with other metrics
+## Enrich the TMalign tabulated results with other metrics

 Reads 'tmalign.csv' and enriches it with
 - LDDT (Approximate implementation from Foldseek.
 Computed between aligned residues only)